-Objective Action Item Suggested Progress Comments - key completion timeframe activities/accomplishments since last quarterly report RMNCAH1 Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Previous Key Recommended Actions Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1 Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
 Address any stockouts of essential RMNCAH commodities Q4 2020 A reference document for RMNCAH was developed in June to ensure the continuity of essential services.
 As with all the interventions, there was a drop in coverage of MCH indicators during the peak of the COVID-19 cases, which have since decreased.
 For the regions where the maximum number of COVID-19 cases were encountered, the MoH in collaboration with its partners worked to strengthen services.
 This included support by UNFPA in setting up buses to transport women for ANC, PNC, and delivery from their homes to the hospital.
 This approach is currently being evaluated.
 Mobile clinics for Family Planning with support from Marie Stopes Madagascar were also implemented.
-Mobile clinics also rolled out offering Reproductive Health and Family Planning packages and information in the Analamanga and Vakinakaratra region NTDs Implement preventive chemotherapy for Lymphatic filariasis, schistosomiasis and soil transmitted helminths and work hard to reach WHO targets Q4 2020 The country organised the first phase of integrated MDAs in June and July 2020 in 58 districts of 13 regions and the second phase of MDA is ongoing.
-For the second phase, 10 out of 50 targeted districts didn't manage to organize MDA due to limited funds
+Mobile clinics also rolled out offering Reproductive Health and Family Planning packages and information in the Analamanga and Vakinakaratra region NTDs Implement preventive chemotherapy for Lymphatic filariasis, schistosomiasis and soil transmitted helminths and work hard to reach WHO targets Q4 2020 NTD key interventions were conducted by respecting COVID-19 preventive measures including the first phase of integrated MDAs conducted in June and July 2020 in 58 districts of 13 regions and the second phase of MDA conducted in December 2020.
+The country is still waiting for the World Bank Funds to be released in order to conduct MDA in the remaining regions supported by the World Bank.
+NTDs Ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+This includes prioritising key necessary catch up Q4 2021 NTD key interventions were conducted by respecting COVID-19 preventive measures including the first phase of integrated MDAs conducted in June and July 2020 in 58 districts of 13 regions and the second phase of MDA conducted in December 2020.
+The country is still waiting for the World Bank Funds to be released in order to conduct MDA in the remaining regions supported by the World Bank 1.5.0.0 activities !